Deltares/SFINCS/docs/developments.rst

 Development status
 -----

-See here a schematic overview of the SFINCS development status at 2024 August, at the time of the v2.1.1 DeuxAlpes release.
+See here a schematic overview of the SFINCS development status at 2024 August, at the time of the v2.1.1 Dollerup release.
 Indicated are new functionality for SFINCS itself (core), and model setup/post-processing using HydroMT-SFINCS and Delft Dashboard (Python).

 .. figure:: ./figures/Overview_status_SFINCS.drawio.png